WebMD CEO Redmond leaving; company reports narrower loss

 UPBEAT OUTLOOK, NEW IDEAS

-The company said it is developing a new channel called the healthcare reform centre which will be launched to coincide with the next implementation phase of the Affordable Care Act in the fall.
+The company said it is developing a new channel called the healthcare reform center which will be launched to coincide with the next implementation phase of the Affordable Care Act in the fall.

 "We believe that this channel will become a valuable resource for the tens of millions of consumers who will be responsible for choosing a health plan for the first time and will need to understand the impact of the Affordable Care Act (ACA) to themselves and their families," Schlanger said.